MERE Bowls Club AFFILIATIONS

 Where a fixture is ‘away’ players share transport and the Club will pay the driver in accordance with the distance travelled, as shown on the chart also displayed.

-DRESS For roll-ups and competitions, white or club shirt, grey trousers or skirts and flat soled shoes of any colour.
+DRESS For roll-ups and competitions, a white or club shirt with a collar, (bowls shirts from previous clubs or societies are also aproved for roll-ups) grey trousers or skirts and flat soled shoes of any colour.

-For Friendlies, finals day and Wessex League, white trousers or skirts.
+For Friendlies, finals day and Wessex League, white trousers or skirts, with the Club shirt.

-For Westbrook and North Dorset Ladies Leagues, grey trousers or skirts.
+For Westbrook and North Dorset Ladies Leagues, grey trousers or skirts, with the Club shirt.

-EQUIPMENT Bowls are the major cost of our sport, where a new set can be around £120 to £150, depending on make.
-Always take advice before investing to decide the best size, weight etc. There are various types available to try at the Club and second hand sets are preferable in the beginning.
+EQUIPMENT Bowls are the major cost of our sport, where a new set can be around £150 to £300+, depending on make.
+Always take advice before investing to decide the best size, weight etc. There are various types available to try at the Club and second hand sets are preferable in the beginning of a members playing career.

 Bowls is amongst the friendliest of sports and long may it remain so.